dbublik/unused-class-hunter/README.md

 By default, the Hunter stores its cache files in `sys_get_temp_dir() . '/unused-class-hunter'` (usually `/tmp/unused-class-hunter`).
-You can override this by setting the tmpDir parameter:
+You can override this by setting the `setCacheDir` method:

 ```php
 <?php